lkhatib/lkhatib.github.io/_pages/cv.md

 of chronic low back pain by mindfulness meditation as compared to placebo-mindfulness meditation.
 Activities on this project include but are not limited to:
   <ul>
-  <li> Designing the experiment</li>
+  * Designing the experiment
-  - Data collection via quantitative sensory testing
+  * Data collection via quantitative sensory testing
   * Psychophysical procedure of the radiculopathy inducing straight leg raise test
   * Certified MRI scanner technician
   * Supervise therapeutic interventions